brunobord/elevator-rpg/elevator-rpg-en.md

 ## Preps

 Each Player assumes the role of a Character.
 You are free to describe this character as you wish : precisely or vaguely, with or without describing your appearance, your psychology, your profession, your family situation...
 Nothing is mandatory.
 It might be as interesting to describe as less as possible, which would lead you to improvise during the game.

-Your Character **may not have a name!**
+Your Character **may have no name!**

 ## License